- Aims and Scope

 - Instruction for Referees

-Turkish Journal of Inequalities (TJI) is an international journal which provides very fast publication of original research papers in the fields of inequality theory.
+Turkish Journal of Inequalities is an international journal which provides publication possibility of original research papers in the fields of inequality theory.

 Turkish Journal of Inequalities (TJI) is a journal that aims to unite and stimulate mathematical research community.
 It is published electronically 2 times a year and accepts English-language original research papers in all areas of mathematics, but mostly related to inequalities.
 From time to time TJI will consider survey/review articles for publication in exceptional circumstances.
 All articles are fully refereed and are judged by their contribution to advancing the state of the science of mathematics.